BMVishnu19/Sales-Forecast-and-Demand-Planning/README.md

 This page provides a high-level overview of sales and forecast performance.

 - **Overall Insight:** The dashboard effectively communicates your key metrics at a glance.
 The clear separation of actual sales, forecasted sales, and overall forecast accuracy is a great way to start the dashboard.
-The **Average MAPE of 41.80%** suggests there's a significant opportunity to improve your forecast model's accuracy.

 - **Visual-Specific Insights:**
     - **KPI Cards:** The use of three distinct KPI cards is a great way to present key metrics.
 The color-coding helps differentiate them quickly.
     - **Line Chart (Aggregated Sales & Forecast Over Time):** This chart shows a clear downward trend in both actual and forecasted sales.
 This is a critical trend that should be investigated further.